 Meet the Team

-Mr Saunders and Mrs Harmon teach Year 3, with support from Mr Guppy and Mr Dennis.
-Mr Saunders teaches on a Monday, Tuesday and Wednesday, with Mrs Harmon teaching on a Thursday and Friday.
+Mr Saunders and Miss Shannon teach Year 3, with support from Mr Guppy, Miss Devitt-Brown and Mr Dennis.
+Mr Saunders teaches on a Monday and Tuesday, with Miss Shannon teaching on a Wednesday, Thursday and Friday.

 Mr D Saunders- Class Teacher